 IS H.A.F.A.A AN APPROVED REGISTRATION BODY?

-Yes, HAFAA has been approved by the Commissioner for Fair Trading is an Approved Registration Body under the Australia's only Fitness Industry Code of Practice (ACT).
+Yes, HAFAA has been approved by the Commissioner for Fair Trading and is an Approved Registration Body under Australia's only Fitness Industry Code of Practice (Approved Registration Bodies) ACT.

 IS H.A.F.A.A RECOGNISED BY ALL EMPLOYERS?